 Nebraska pioneer life histories

 Read one or more selected transcripts of Nebraska pioneer life histories prior to reading the novel or after.
 After reading, ask students to revisit the life histories and look for connections to the text.

 Read the article “Of Prehistoric Nebraska” from the Omaha Daily Bee, 14 May 1893.
 Divide students into groups and give each a section of the article.
 Ask them to complete a close reading to look for clues to the region’s geography and climate in prehistoric times.
 Stress that it is NOT important that students understand all the words that they read–their mission is solely to sniff out the geography and climate clues.
-After, they might compare prehistoric with modern-day Nebraska using the links below.
+After, they might compare the prehistoric area with modern-day Nebraska using the links below.

 - Land and Climate: Nebraska Blue Book 2012-13 Nebraska State Legislature

 - Nebraska: Encyclopedia Britannica

 Authors often do a lot of research related to the setting and theme(s) of their novels.
 After reading My Daniel, direct students to comb through this paleontology timeline to pick out facts that they think Pam Conrad incorporated into the novel, providing details from the text to support their findings.

 Have students investigate different types of fossils found in Nebraska.
 Ask them to re-create a fossil using clay and to provide a museum note, or curator’s description of the “fossil”.

 Have students read the introduction to The Life of a Fossil Hunter (as a class, in groups, or individually).
 Ask them to compare this depiction with the descriptions of the fossil hunters in the book, using specific details from the text to support their findings.

 Today’s fossil hunters